appiversity/guide/src/workflow/index.md

 Here's the scenario to think about:
 - A student wants to drop a course.
-- The student needs to fill out a form, and get their instructor's signatures.
+- The student needs to fill out a form, and get their instructor's signature.
 - From there, they may need to have that form forwarded to the department chair or dean for another round of approval.
 - Lastly, the form is forwarded to the registrar, where the request is processed.